saturnlighting/literature-review/README.md

 most cities around the world.

-Many studies have explored the extent to which macro-built environmental attributes (e.g. population density, land use mix, proximity, spatial connectivity) and especially safe cycling infrastructure affects cycling uptake.
+Many studies have explored the extent to which macro-built environmental attributes such as population density, land use mix, proximity, spatial connectivity and especially safe cycling infrastructure affects cycling uptake (e.g. (Buehler and Pucher 2012; Fraser and Lock 2011; Winters et al. 2016).
 However, less investigated have been micro-built environmental factors such as road lighting, which may have a strong influence on people choice to cycle.

-There is evidence suggesting that darkness discourages people from cycling Fotios, Uttley, and Fox (2019).
-This is due to a higher perceived danger of cyclists at night from motorised traffic and crime and personal security, which disproportionately affect women, the elderly, and disadvantaged groups (Schneider, Wiers, and Schmitz 2022).
+There is evidence suggesting that darkness discourages people from cycling (Fotios and Robbins 2022; Fotios, Uttley, and Fox 2019; Uttley and Fotios 2017).
+This is due to a higher perceived danger of cyclists at night from motorised traffic and crime and personal security, which disproportionately affect women, the elderly, and disadvantaged groups Schneider, Wiers, and Schmitz (2022).
 Road lighting can provide reassurance to cyclists to overcome this barrier, increasing cycling levels, and making cycling safer and more equitable.
 <!-- Any other relevant literature review fond in the search? -->
 <!-- Previous research has found a positive association between street lighting and physical activity (PA) and active travel (AT) [@prince_examining_2022; @bonaccorsi_impact_2020]. -->